 DIANA SCHMÜCK (Piano): Founding member of Orion Ensemble, and proclaimed by the Chicago Sun-Times as “one of the finest chamber pianists on the scene,” Dr. Schmück has also founded the Debriana Duo; the Daedalus Duo and the Vermillion Trio.
 She has collaborated with instrumental musicians from many of the foremost American orchestras, and worked for 14 summers with world-class singers at Ravinia’s Steans Institute.
 Dr. Schmück earned a doctoral degree from Northwestern University and also holds degrees from DePaul University and Wheaton College.
 She maintains a studio in Evanston, IL.

-STEPHANIE WU (Piano, Violin): Dr. Wu performed as soloist with Chicago Symphony, DuPage and Wheaton Symphonies, among others.
-She is a much awarded chamber musician with performances on NPR’s “From the Top,” WFMT, and WQXR.
+STEPHANIE WU (Piano, Violin, Piano Coordinator): Dr. Wu has been with OPUS for 13 years in 2021.
+She performed as a soloist with Chicago Symphony, DuPage and Wheaton Symphonies, among others.
+She is a highly awarded chamber musician with performances on NPR’s “From the Top,” WFMT, and WQXR.
 Faculty positions include Geneva Conservatory of NYC and Teaching Assistant at Juilliard.
-She received a B.M., an M.M., and a DMA, Juilliard.
+She received a B.M., an M.M., and a DMA; Juilliard.

 KATHRYNE PIRTLE (Clarinet): Is Executive Director of the Orion Ensemble.
 Principal clarinetist of the Lake Forest Symphony since 1990.
 Private teacher for over 30 years.
 Master classes on clarinet and chamber music literature, pedagogy and artist development.
 Author, journalist and lecturer.
 University of Illinois, B.S.
 Music Ed.; Bradley University, M.M., Clarinet Performance: Indiana University, Doctoral Studies.